hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Embedded Systems & Compilers/Compiler - Parallel LD & ST.md

 - Motion Range: instruction range within which a load/stores can be moved.
 For example, a load's range is typically between a previous store, and next use.
 - Since a load/store's motion boundary can also be a load/store, the motion co-move and is not fixed.
 But we can use a Pseudo fixed boundary approach to deal with it to try maximizing motion ranges for all load/stores to create parallelism opportunities.
 	- for store: move as early as possible
-	- for store: move as late as possible.
+	- for load: move as late as possible.

 ##### Motion Schedule graph
 ![[Motion Schedule Graph.png|500]]